Branching States as The Emergent Structure of a Quantum Universe

 It is still actively debated if and how classical reality is consistent with a deeply quantum universe.
 QD gives compelling arguments for the emergence of classicality as a consequence of decoherence and observation.
 Our results show that classical reality is encoded in highly structured, symmetric quantum states and that the structural properties of quantum states supporting classicality are unique.
-As such, our results provide further, strong evidence that QD is indeed a highly productive path to follow for understanding and describing the transition from the quantum world to the classical.
+This extends the results reported in Refs.~\cite{brandao2015generic,qi2021emergent}, where it was proven that quantum many-body structures lead to locally separable states.
+In our case, we impose a structure of correlations compatible with quantum Darwinism, which leads to a unique structure of the global wave function, not just of the local states.
+As necessary in quantum Darwinism, the states we consider are epsilon-discord states as opposed to epsilon-entanglement states.

+Finally, to iterate, our results apply to single-event decoherence processes, where the environment probes and learns a single basis (pointer basis), resulting in a \textit{singly-branching structure}.
+This analysis can be generalized by considering mixed states of the system and environment $\rho_{\mc{SE}}$.
+Specifically, the environment may interact with multiple systems, or the system itself could consist of many degrees of freedom that interact with the environment in various ways.
+In such cases, instead of using the von Neumann entropy, we would need to quantify the emergence of consensus through Shannon entropy.
+The exploration of whether a universal structure of states exists for these \textit{multiple-branching states} or \textit{branching trees} remains an open question in the literature.
+Our work suggests the possibility of a direct generalization of our theorem, which we leave for future investigation.